 - Students are required to complete a Participant Information Sheet and Waiver of Liability as part of their Pre-Departure Materials.

 - Students who want to receive credit are required to complete a Petition to Enroll at Another Institution (PEAI) form to assure that credit for course work transfers.
 Signatures from the following staff will be necessary: study abroad advisor, academic advisor, school Dean, and the University Evaluator.
-Form is available at the One Stop Office (LM 251) or the Center for Global Education (LM 340).
+Form is available at the Student Enrollment Services Office (LM 251) or the Center for Global Education (LM 340).

 - These pre-approved course units will transfer towards graduation, but the course names or grades will NOT appear on the student’s USF transcript.